The Post Oak School devotes approximately 11% of our budget to need-based financial assistance for current and prospective families.

 There are three components to the financial aid process:

 - Completion and submission of the online financial aid application.
+The application deadline is January 31, 2023.

 - Prepare and send a letter to our head of school, Maura Joyce, with the specific amount of aid requested.